Paper and rattan church hand fans, 6 fans, 11 sides (Front View)

 Description

-Church fans are culturally significant items in African American churches, like Mt.
+Church fans are culturally significant items in African American churches, like the Mt.
 Zion AME Church.
-They have continued use despite late 20th century air conditioning.
+They have continued to be used despite late 20th century air conditioning.
 Hand fans were commonly distributed—often compliments of local Black-owned businesses, funeral homes, or civic organizations— serving both practical and promotional purposes.
 The printed ads on the back provide insights into Mt Zion’s local economy and community networks.
 Frontside typically included religious imagery, inspirational quotes, family themes, or prominent Black figures.
 Click on the image and view the annotations listed for the 6 fans.

 Contributor